 If present, elevated levels of lead can cause serious health problems, especially in pregnant woman and young children.
 Lead in drinking water is primarily from service lines and internal house plumbing.
 The City of Dixon is responsible to provide high quality drinking water but cannot control the material used in plumbing components.
 If you are concerned about lead in your water, you may wish to have your water tested.
-However, the City of Dixon did conduct Lead and Copper monitoring in 2015 (Table 2) and all results were well below Action Levels.
+However, the City of Dixon did conduct Lead and

+Copper monitoring in 2015 (Table 2) and all results were well below Action Levels.
+The City is scheduled to complete the required tri-annual sampling by end of summer 2018.
 More information on lead in drinking water, testing methods and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at http://epa.gov/safewater/lead.